LCC-CIT/CS233JS-CourseMaterials/Labs/Lab06/Lab06_Instructions_EventApp.md

 1. **Setup the webpack development environment** as described in the screencasts.
 2. **Complete the Event application** described in the screencasts.
 The html and css files for the application have been provided.
 Add JavaScript code by following the detailed instructions in the starting .js file.
 Test and debug your application.

+   Notes:

+   - The tabs in the navbar are made using Bootstrap (which does this using fancy CSS) and are actually HTML list item elements, `<li>`.
+The list elements get JavaScript event listeners that listen for click events.

+   -  The`loadExperience` method is now named `showExperience`.
+     The method `loadExperience` in the video is now named `showExperience` in the `status.js` starter file.
+The `showExperience` method calls `createExperienceChart`;
 3. **Improve the application** by designing and implementing a strategy for reusing the navigation code across all 3 pages.
 Test and debug your implementation.
 4. **Use webpack** to bundle all of the resources used by your application into a production version.